wesleywerner/snowflakes/README.md

 Let's get to it!

-### Add empty page, background gradient and blank js file ([commit](https://github.com/wesleywerner/snowflakes/commit/2eb0252c0ed660c4ae194b58e3dd30fad55e55b1))
+### Add empty page, background gradient and blank `js` file ([commit](https://github.com/wesleywerner/snowflakes/commit/2eb0252c0ed660c4ae194b58e3dd30fad55e55b1))

 ![figure 1](screenshots/2eb0252_thumb.png)

 We start with a minimal HTML, CSS and JS scaffold.
 The most prominent feature here is the background gradient in the style sheet, giving our page a picturesque skyline.

-### Include images in the page, write a basic preloader ([commit](https://github.com/wesleywerner/snowflakes/commit/fee114cf5b486ede77c039c068db8dfc3315f0b7))
+### Include images in the page, write a basic pre-loader ([commit](https://github.com/wesleywerner/snowflakes/commit/fee114cf5b486ede77c039c068db8dfc3315f0b7))

-Diving right into the JavaScript, we need a preloader for our images.
-We place image tags inside an invisible div and give them named data attributes to grab them easier using query selectors.
+Diving right into the JavaScript, we need a pre-loader for our images.
+We place image tags inside an invisible `div` and give them named data attributes to grab them easier using query selectors.
 We shove a canvas tag in here while we are at it.

 **HTML**